Theme:

 Methods

-• await init() — Initialize GPU resources, layout engine, and fonts.
-Must be called before anything else.
+• await init() — Initialize GPU resources, layout, and fonts.
+Must be called first.

-• setContent(html, css) — Parse raw HTML/CSS strings and render (static content path)
+• setContent(html, css) — Parse raw HTML/CSS strings (static content path)

 Properties

-• document — The WGPUDocument instance (DOM API)
+• document — The document instance (DOM API below)

-• hitbox — Invisible Mesh for engine raycasting.
-Add via world.addRaycastable(ui.hitbox)
+• hitbox — Invisible mesh for engine raycasting.
+Add via world.addRaycastable(ui.hitbox) to enable interaction.

 • addCSS(css) — Append CSS rules (accumulates across calls)